umbraco/UmbracoDocs/contributing/hacktoberfest/contributing.md

 ![Screenshot that shows the Discord #contributing channel](images/discord_contributing.png)

-So come join us and the other 1500+ people already on the Umbraco Discord server at: https://discord.umbraco.com!
+So come join us and the other 1500+ people already on the [Umbraco Discord server](https://umbra.co/discorddocs)!

 Happy Hacktoberfest! 🎃